 Hilarious in Hindsight: It has been stated in the Gospel of Truth that Pegasus' least favorite food is squid.
 And now in the movie, someone with hair resembling a squid is out to kill him.
 Least favorite food, indeed.

-Ho Yay: Johan isn't even present and only mentioned once but the producers still somehow manage to make the impression that there is something between Judai and him.
-Judai is practically furious when he Paradox plays Rainbow Dragon while the other barely react when their friends/own cards are played.
+Ho Yay: Johan isn't even present and only mentioned once, but the producers still somehow manage to make the impression that there is something between Judai and him.
+Judai is practically furious when Paradox plays Rainbow Dragon, while the others, in comparison, barely react when their friends/own cards are played.

 That can be explained that there is only ONE Rainbow Dragon in existence.
-If Paradox has it, that means something happened to Johan.
-While there are probably at least more than one copy of Cyber End Dragon.
+If Paradox has it, that means something happened to Johan, while there are probably at least more than one copies of Cyber End Dragon.

 In the Sakiyomi JumBANG! broadcast promoting the movie, Paradox hacks the broadcast and tells the cast to find Stardust Dragon.
 The three members search all over the theme park the broadcast takes place at.
 At the end, Paradox mocks them and tells them they'll have to wait for the movie's debut instead.
 Cue much rage from Zaripai.